Help Documents

 • Which contact fields to validate (phone, email, address)

 Getting this right before claims start coming in is critical.
-Some of these settings affect scoring retroactively — but it's always cleaner to configure before data arrives.

 How to Get There